 But he drove his cars hard and wore them out quickly.
 Sadly, he did the same to himself and died in 1986 from a heart attack at age 42.

-• In high school, Eddie B. inherited his dad's old car, a two-tone green 1947 Chevy coupe.
+• In high school, Eddie Bauer inherited his dad's old car, a two-tone green 1947 Chevy coupe.
 You may be familiar with some of the hideous early-postwar color combinations - this one was pea soup over bile.

 Ed didn't have his driver's license the day we got the '47 started after two years of storage.
-Joe did and became the designated driver - and almost hit a milk truck at the first intersection because the %#@* Chevy had such bad brakes.
+I did and became the designated driver - and almost hit a milk truck at the first intersection because the %#@* Chevy had such bad brakes.
 What a POC!
-(Ray had push started the stalled car with his dad's 1956 Bel Air and, when Joe popped the clutch on the old Chevy, the two cars locked bumpers, tearing the bumper off the front bumper of the '56.)
+(Ray had push started the stalled car with his dad's 1956 Bel Air and, when I popped the clutch on the old Chevy, the two cars locked bumpers, tearing the bumper off the front bumper of the '56.)

 His old '47 Chevy is long gone (so is the Cadillac - it was traded in for a new burgundy '61 Comet two-door by Ed's recently-widowed mother) but Ed himself is doing better these days; he drives a large Mercedes sedan as befits a successful attorney.
 Ed now claims to be car repair expert, having helped his son overhaul an engine in an ancient Volvo.

-• My classmate Skip had his car interest tweaked because his dad owned a classy, two-tone blue 1955 Ford Fairlane sedan with V-8.
+• My classmate Skip O'Donnell had his car interest tweaked because his dad owned a classy, two-tone blue 1955 Ford Fairlane sedan with V-8.
 The family later acquired a second car - POC pea-green '59 Vauxhall Victor, with a tiny, always-out-of-breath 1.5 liter engine.
 It was so underpowered, it couldn't pull a hobo off a can of Sterno.

 Even in a large cosmopolitan city like Philadelphia, Vauxhalls were a rare sight.